Jump to page content

 Evaluation

-Yes, they make you write these at school as part of the national institutionalised programme of juvenile torment, but one cannot help reviewing one’s work regardless.
 The overall effect of the design is certainly pleasing, at the full size anyway.
 The fiery nature is clear, and the colours bold and strong.
 There are two small weaknesses, however.
 The inner shadow of the text dulls it a little, and getting the right extent of the effect is quite tricky, balancing it between too dull, and too plain.
 I also find the flames of the fire to be too hard to make out.
 They look nice in the original artwork, but on a scaled-down image on the screen, they became too small and fine and the edges blur together.

-At this stage, however, I am not going to re-paint them, and I doubt whether it would even be possible to have modified them if they were a vector image.
+At this stage, however, I am not going to repaint them, and I doubt whether it would even be possible to have modified them if they were a vector image.
 With a vector image, however, you can monitor your progress at final image size as you go, giving you more chance to keep an eye on your work.